-Which Tools to Use to Replace Your Trampoline Springs
+Which Tools Do I Need to Replace My Trampoline Springs?

-Once you've learned how to measure your trampoline's springs, the hard part is over.
-All you have to do now is order your replacement springs, grab your tools and replace your trampoline's hardware — and maybe find a helper to assist.
-The question is, what other tools do you need to replace your trampoline's springs?
-The only three you'll need are all readily available and easy to find.
+Once you've learned how to measure your trampoline springs, the hard part is over.
+All you have to do now is order your replacement springs.
+Then, grab your tools and replace your trampoline's hardware (and maybe find a helper to assist).
+The only three tools you'll need to replace your trampoline springs are all readily available and easy to find.
 They are:

-If you already do some work around your home, you probably already have some gloves and a pair of nose pliers.
-While some trampoline owners prefer needle nose pliers, others are more partial to a t-hook or trampoline spring pulling tool.
-As t-hooks are inexpensive, you can always add one to your cart while ordering your replacement springs, try it and see which one you prefer — we tend to lean toward a t-hook as it gives you a better, safer grip on the springs.
+If you regularly do some work around your home, you probably already have gloves and a pair of nose pliers.
+While some trampoline owners prefer needle-nose pliers, others are more partial to a t-hook or trampoline spring pulling tool.
+T-hooks are inexpensive, so you might want to just add one to your cart while ordering your replacement springs, then try it and see which one you prefer.
+We tend to lean toward a t-hook as it gives you a better, safer grip on the springs.

 How to Replace Trampoline Springs

-If you've watched any video guides for how to replace the springs on a trampoline, you may notice people replace their springs one at a time — make sure you copy that format.
+Bonus tip: Replace your springs one at a time.
+If you've watched any video guides for how to replace the springs on a trampoline, you'll notice most people do this.

-Definitely!
-In fact, they're the secret to sky-high bounces.
-A lot of the time, people discover they need new springs when their airtime takes a nose dive.
-That's because as springs stretch and become overstretched, they stop providing the energy transfer that pushes you into the air.
+We want to let you in on a little secret: Trampoline springs are the key to sky-high bounces.
+Besides replacing broken springs, you may want to purchase new springs when you notice your airtime is taking a nose dive.
+When springs stretch and become overstretched, they stop providing the energy transfer that pushes you into the air.
 In comparison, a new spring expands as you land and returns to its original position, delivering that continuous feedback that gives you the thrill of being airborne.